Aidar5/nattoeng/docs/source/book/15_module_re/match_object.rst

 The group method has an optional parameter  - default.
 It works when anything that comes into the group is optional.

-For example, with this line, the match will be in both the first group and the second:
+For example, with this line the match will be in both the first group and the second:

 .. code:: python